-- Drainage Holes Rule - There's a lot of bad advice out there about how to keep your container garden plants from drowning.
-Some people say that you don’t need drainage holes – just put rocks or packing peanuts at the bottom of your container.
-The truth is that unless you are a watering ninja, without drainage holes container garden plants often find themselves sitting in a soggy mess.
-And don't mess around with small drainage holes.
-They just get clogged up.
-Optimally, you want large drainage holes - an inch in diameter is a good place to start.
+There may be conflicting advice about how to keep your container garden plants from drowning.
+Some people say you don’t need drainage holes; just put rocks or packing peanuts at the bottom of your container.
+Plants in container gardens that don't have drainage holes often find themselves sitting in a soggy mess.
+Avoid very small drainage holes since they often get clogged.
+You want large drainage holes; an inch in diameter is a good place to start.

-- Here’s the Drill - You can put drainage holes in almost anything by using a drill with the proper bit, or a hammer and large nail.
-Put in as many holes as possible – it’s ok if the bottom of your container begins to look like Swiss cheese.
-The more holes the better.
+You can put drainage holes in almost anything by using a drill with the proper bit or a hammer and large nail.
+Put in as many holes as possible.
+It’s okay if the bottom of your container begins to look like Swiss cheese.
+The more holes, the better.

-- Cover the Holes - Now that you have holes, you'll want to cover them so your soil won’t leach out.
+Now that you have holes, you'll want to cover them so your soil won’t leach out.
 There are several ways to do this.
-The tricky part is to cover the holes without completely blocking them - to keep the soil in while letting water out.
-There are several options here.
+The tricky part is to cover the holes without completely blocking them; you want to keep the soil in while letting water out.
+There are several options here:

-- Plastic Window Screening - You can buy big rolls of plastic window screening for very little money and cut pieces to fit the bottoms of your pots.
+- Plastic window screening: You can buy big rolls of plastic window screening for very little and cut pieces to fit the bottom of your pots.
 This is a cheap and easy way to cover your drainage holes, letting water out and keeping soil in.

-- Coco fiber, Moss or Burlap - These all make great pot liners, particularly for wire or hanging baskets.
-They keep soil in and aid in keeping it moist.
+- Coco fiber, moss, or burlap: These all make great pot liners, particularly for wire or hanging baskets.
+They keep soil in and help keep it moist.
 These liners can also be used to turn almost anything into a container.

-- Ups-a-Daisy Planter Inserts - These clever plastic discs come in many sizes and fit into most round planters creating a false bottom with large drainage holes.
-I would only use them with very large pots that you don't need to fill with soil.
+- Ups-a-Daisy planter inserts: These clever plastic discs come in many sizes and fit into most round planters creating a false bottom with large drainage holes.
+It's probably best to use them only with very large pots that you don't need to fill with soil.